 Sarcoidosis can be considered a chronic lung disease if the patient meets the criteria based on pulmonary function studies, use of inhaled medications or steroids aimed at the lungs.
+Update October 2020 These patients will have restrictive physiology

 Patients who have had previous lung transplant due to severe CLD no longer have chronic lung disease unless the patient meets the criteria based on pulmonary function studies, use of inhaled medications or steroids aimed at the lungs.